R4F4I/-24K0009-Rafay-Siddiqui/PF-Theory/theory_assignments/assign1/problem12.md

 jug1 = n  // space available
 jug2 = m  // space available

-while jug != n-4: // all the operations below will be performed iteratively until the space in jug1 is not n-4 where n = space in jug1 i.e 5
+while jug1 != n-4: // all the operations below will be performed iteratively until the space in jug1 is not n-4 where n = space in jug1 i.e 5
     while jug1>0:
         jug1 = jug1 - jug 2
         // jug1 = 5-3 =2 -> space available in jug1